Amarin Corporation plc (AMRN) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Amarin Corporation plc (AMRN) is $2.45, which is $1.41 above the current market price.
-The public float for AMRN is 360.90M, and currently, short sellers hold a 5.05% ratio of that float.
-The average trading volume of AMRN on September 06, 2023 was 2.50M shares.
+The average price recommended by analysts for Amarin Corporation plc (AMRN) is $2.45, which is $1.43 above the current market price.
+The public float for AMRN is 360.90M and currently, short sellers hold a 5.05% of that float.
+On September 12, 2023, AMRN’s average trading volume was 2.50M shares.

 AMRN’s Market Performance

-AMRN’s stock has seen a -0.48% decrease for the week, with a -9.13% drop in the past month and a -17.06% fall in the past quarter.
-The volatility ratio for the week is 3.49%, and the volatility levels for the past 30 days are at 4.74% for Amarin Corporation plc The simple moving average for the last 20 days is -2.02% for AMRN stock, with a simple moving average of -24.39% for the last 200 days.
+AMRN’s stock has seen a 0.99% increase for the week, with a -8.11% drop in the past month and a -19.69% fall in the past quarter.
+The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 4.48% for Amarin Corporation plc.
+The simple moving average for the past 20 days is -2.21% for AMRN’s stock, with a -26.03% simple moving average for the past 200 days.

 Analysts’ Opinion of AMRN